yasushi-saito/inlined_hash_table/README.md

 The above example creates an integer→integer hash map.
 It uses -1 as an empty key, and -2 as the deleted key (tombstones).
 After erasing an existing element, the bucket is set to -2.
-You cannot use -1 or -2 as a valid key. `DeletedKey()` is needed only when `InlineHashTable::erase()` is going to be used.
+You cannot use -1 or -2 as a valid key. `DeletedKey()` is needed only when `InlinedHashTable::erase()` is going to be used.

 The third parameter, `8`, defines the number of elements stored in-line with the hash map.
 That is, up to 8 elements can be stored in the hash table without `new`.
 It is allowed to set this parameter to 0.

-## Iterator invalidation semantics
+### Iterator invalidation semantics for InlinedHashTable

 It's the same as dense\_hash\_map's, and is weaker than std::unordered\_map's:

 - Insertion invalidates outstanding iterators.

-- Erasure keeps iterators valid, except those refering to the element being erased.
+- Erasure keeps iterators valid, except those referring to the element being erased.

+## Using HopScotchHashTable

+See the header file for more details.
+The template parameters are the same as `std::unordered_map`s.
+Iterator invalidation semantics is the same as InlinedHashTable.

 ## Performance